 4. ATM with Bad Exchange Rates

 If you think you’ll not gonna run into bad exchange rates because you’re using ATMs to get cash, think again.
-In Europe, you’ll find a lot of non-bank ATMs or bankomat like Euronet.
+In Europe, you’ll find a lot of non-bank ATMs or bankomat.
 The problem is, while they allow you to withdraw money easily, the transaction fees and exchange rates are pretty bad.
 Scratch that, insanely BAD.
 We’ve tried it a few times before just to compare and swore never to use them again.

 Their goal: Get you to withdraw money at a very bad rate.